Portage County Time Line

 Whitney builds his mill and, to supply it with equipment and supplies hauled by oxcart, blazes the “Pinery Road” north from Portage to Nekoosa.

-the opening of land north and west of the Fox-Wisconsin River to white
+opening of land north and west of the Fox-Wisconsin River to white settlement.

 From his mill at Nekoosa Daniel Whitney runs the first raft of lumber from northern Wisconsin down the Wisconsin River.